This is a record of the games Brent Newhall's played and run in his gamer lifetime.

 |Oct.
 2011 - 2012||Let's Play an Interesting RPG||Different each week||Google+ Hangout|

 I could run these if I had some time to re-read them.

 (Besides the obvious board games like Clue and Monopoly)

 My games tend to focus on mystery and suspense, and tell interesting stories.
 Tactics are also important.
 Player-characters are destined for greatness, and I mirror back player ideas I think are interesting into the game.
-I'm in charge, and will invoke “rule zero” (bending the rules) if it'll make the story more interesting.
+I will invoke “rule zero” (bending the rules) if it'll make the story more interesting.